 “I used to take it differently.
 This is Yochanan’s way.
-[Demonstrates] Yochanan was watching me and finally he brought to my attention that I was doing this.
+[Feldenkrais demonstrates] Yochanan was watching me and finally, he brought to my attention that I was doing this.
 I thought it was so simple to take that.
 I never thought I’d do something like this …[Demonstrates] Then I just do that …[Demonstrates] Yochanan showed me that it means doing that … so it is a movement.
-There are many things like that which I learned from Mia [Segal], Gaby [Yaron] or Yochanan [Rywerant]“
+There are many things like that which I learned from Mia [Segal], Gaby [Yaron] or Yochanan [Rywerant]”

 Above Moshe is speaking about one of his earliest students, Yochanan Rywerant (recently passed away), who worked closely with him in Israel for many years.
+Feldenkrais was showing how Yochanan taught him something valuable.
 It’s a lovely demonstration of the kind of man and teacher Moshe was.
-He was not just demonstrating about the Method, but about his own ability to be a true man of learning.
+He was not just demonstrating about the Method, but about his own ability to be a man of learning and to learn from his own students.
 He was open enough, wise enough, and yes – humble enough to learn from his own students.
 And he doesn’t just talk about the idea – he demonstrated it for all to see.

 Moshe speaking to his students again: